raphaelfbastos/dreu/logs/week-02.md

 ## Goals

-Meet with the team to discuss prior week's literature
+- Meet Panos and discuss assigned literature
+- Decide on which research thrust to pursue
+- Outline next steps

 ## Approach and Implementation

-Zoom on 6/17 with Prof. Tassiulas and Panos Promponas
+I had a zoom meeting on 06-17 with Prof. Tassiulas and Panos Promponas to discuss the reading and which research thrust I wanted to delve deeper into (power grid vs. distributed computing).
+I chose power grid, as it seemed more interesting and application-based and was what I originally talked about with Prof. Tassiulas.

 ## Results

-Decided which research thrust to pursue
+- Decided to pursue power grid applications of quantum annealing

-Scheduled follow-up meeting with Panos
+- Figured out roughly when would be the next meeting with Panos

 ## Notes

-Will add more later, need to backtrack notes